Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 **Every year :**

--  Visual inspection of the torque limiter (no important oxydation marks)
+-  Visual inspection of the MS Torque Limiter (no important oxydation marks)

 -  Checking of the oil level through the breather cap.